Hotel Transylvania: Transformania: Release

 Hotel Transylvania: Transformania was released by Amazon Studios on Prime Video on January 14, 2022.
 In February 2019, Sony Pictures Releasing had originally scheduled the film for a theatrical release on December 22, 2021.
 The release date was later moved to August 6, 2021, then advanced again to July 23, 2021, and subsequently delayed to October 1, 2021, due to the COVID-19 pandemic.

-In August 2021, Sony Pictures cancelled the film’s planned theatrical release and entered discussions to sell the distribution rights to a streaming platform, citing rising cases of the SARS-CoV-2 Delta variant in the United States.
+In August 2021, Sony Pictures cancelled the film's planned theatrical release and entered discussions to sell the distribution rights to a streaming platform, citing rising cases of the SARS-CoV-2 Delta variant in the United States.
 On August 16, 2021, it was reported that Amazon Studios was negotiating to acquire global streaming rights (excluding China) for $100 million.
 Under the agreement, Amazon would release the film exclusively on Prime Video, while Sony retained home entertainment and linear television rights.
 On October 6, 2021, Amazon confirmed the release date as January 14, 2022, coinciding with the tenth anniversary of the original Hotel Transylvania film.

 Although primarily released via streaming, the film had a limited theatrical release on February 25, 2022.
 It later opened in Chinese theaters on April 3, 2022.

 Home media

-Hotel Transylvania: Transformania was released on Blu-ray, DVD, and Digital HD on August 15, 2023 by Sony Pictures Home Entertainment.
+Hotel Transylvania: Transformania was released on Blu-ray, DVD, and Digital HD on August 15, 2023, by Sony Pictures Home Entertainment.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, Hotel Transylvania: Transformania holds an approval rating of 47% based on 77 reviews, with an average rating of 5.1/10.
 The website's critical consensus reads: "Much like the trio of films it follows, Hotel Transylvania: Transformania is middling family viewing — relatively painless, but overall rather uninspired."
-Metacritic assigned the film a weighted average score of 46 out of 100 based on 15 critics, indicating “mixed or average reviews.”
+Metacritic assigned the film a weighted average score of 46 out of 100 based on 15 critics, indicating "mixed or average" reviews.

-Meagan Navarro of Bloody Disgusting rated the film 2.5 out of 5 stars, noting that while it offers lighthearted entertainment, it "never gets as complex as its moral center suggests, therefore never really rising above a wholesome, exuberant amusement ride."
-Tomris Laffly of Variety offered a more critical take, writing that the film is "yet another wearisome tale that inelegantly depicts themes like acceptance, understanding, and diversity within a saga that has always been rather clumsy with its messaging around such weighty topics."
-In a more favorable review, John DeFore of The Hollywood Reporter acknowledged the film's weaknesses in writing but praised its animation and tone, stating, "Transformania remains sufficiently goofy-sweet to please its target demo; those who find the humor toothless should at least appreciate the distinctive animation, which can be as energetically wacky as classic Looney Tunes."
+Meagan Navarro of Bloody Disgusting rated the film 2.5 out of 5 stars, noting it "never gets as complex as its moral center suggests, therefore never really rising above a wholesome, exuberant amusement ride".
+Tomris Laffly of Variety wrote that the film is "yet another wearisome tale that inelegantly depicts themes like acceptance, understanding, and diversity within a saga that has always been rather clumsy with its messaging around such weighty topics".
+John DeFore of The Hollywood Reporter stated "Transformania remains sufficiently goofy-sweet to please its target demo; those who find the humor toothless should at least appreciate the distinctive animation, which can be as energetically wacky as classic Looney Tunes."